Floor

 All our floors are internal, clean and dry, why do I need a slip test?

 Whilst slips are unlikely on clean and dry surfaces, they can still occur and you can still find yourself the subject of a costly compensation claim.
 Fraudulent slip claims can and are made regardless of surface.
-As compensation claims are typically brought to court around 3 years after the accident a record of safe floors is imperative if a successful defence is to be made.
+As compensation claims are typically brought to Court around 3 years after the accident a record of safe floors is imperative if a successful defence is to be made.

 Ultimately it is rare that clean and dry floors will fail to provide a safe level of grip, maintaining floors in this condition is the best way to prevent slips. -